-In the second part of our fifth anniversary chat with Brian O’Rourke, we discuss public transit and what the perfect transit system might look like.
+In the second part of our fifth anniversary chat with Brian O’Rourke, we discuss public transport and what the perfect transport system might look like.

-How did you first get interested in transit?
+How did you first get interested in public transport?

 Whenever Alan and I got together, we’d discuss their family firm and - with my computing background - how technology, data and innovation could help solve some of its challenges.
 Those conversations were really the catalyst for CitySwift.”

 "Whenever Alan and I got together, we’d discuss their family firm and - with my computing background - how technology, data and innovation could help solve some of its challenges.”

 What are the key benefits of better public transport?

 “Public transport offers huge societal, environmental and economic benefits.
 Affordable, reliable public transport can be a great leveller.
 Access to transportation enables inclusion, equality… Everybody has an equal opportunity to get to a place of education, or a place of work.